kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 ```
 ### How to load credentials through environment variables
 The [`OmegaConfigLoader`](/kedro.config.OmegaConfigLoader) enables you to load credentials from environment variables.
 To achieve this you have to use the `OmegaConfigLoader` and the `omegaconf` [`oc.env` resolver](https://omegaconf.readthedocs.io/en/2.3_branch/custom_resolvers.html#oc-env).
-You can use the `oc.env` resolver to access credentials from environment variables in your `credentials.yml`, as demonstrated in the following example:
+You can use the `oc.env` resolver to access credentials from environment variables in your `credentials.yml`:

 ```yaml
 dev_s3: